Gipetto/andylynnparker.com/src/portfolio/method-sweet-treats.md

         Method Sweet Treats
 ---

-<h2>Method Sweet Treats</h2>
+## Method Sweet Treats

-<p>One of the joys of writing for Method was spending time in the lab smelling all the latest scents.
-For these limited edition products, I wrote copy for packaging as well as the website.</p>
+One of the joys of writing for Method was spending time in the lab smelling all the latest scents.
+For these limited edition products, I wrote copy for packaging as well as the website.

 {% from "portfolio.macro.njk" import gallery %}
 {{ gallery(assets) }}